Spherical adjunction and Serre functor from microlocalization: Spherical adjunction from microlocalization

 Then $F$ is a spherical functor if the following conditions hold: \begin{enumerate} \item the spherical twist $T$ is an autoequivalence; \item the spherical cotwist $S$ is an autoequivalence; \item the composition $F^l \circ T[-1] \rightarrow F^l \circ F \circ F^r \rightarrow F^r$ is an isomorphism; \item the composition $F^r \rightarrow F^r \circ F \circ F^l \rightarrow S \circ F^l[1]$ is an isomorphism. \end{enumerate} \end{definition}

 \begin{proposition}[\cite{SphericalInfty}*{Corollary 2.5.13}] Let $F: {\sA} \leftrightharpoons {\sB} : F^l$ be a spherical adjunction.
 Then both $F$ and $F^l$ are spherical functors. \end{proposition} \begin{remark} Given a spherical adjunction $F^l \dashv F$, let $T$ be the inverse of $T'$ and $S$ the inverse of $S'$.
-One can construct the right adjoint of $F$ by setting $F^r = F^l \circ T[-1]$, and the left adjoint of $F^l$ by setting $F_l = F \circ S[1]$.
+One can construct the right adjoint of $F$ by setting $F^r = F^l \circ T[-1]$.
 In fact, any spherical functor has iterated left and right adjoints of any order. \end{remark}

 Therefore, to prove a spherical adjunction $F \vdash F^l$, it suffices to show that either of the functors is a spherical functor as in Definition \ref{def:spherical}.
 Moreover, the following theorem shows that it suffices to prove any two out of the four conditions.